 Further, it is far from clear that the proposals will actually achieve their goal of improving ratings.
-One common complaint against the large agencies is that they are slow to adjust their multiplicity of issuers prior to the current decade all served to keep the potential conflict-of-interest problems in check during those three intervening decades.

-ratings in response to new information.4 But this appears to be a business culture phenomenon for the agencies (which was present, as well, in the pre-1970s era when the rating agencies had an "investor pays" business model).
+One common complaint against the large agencies is that they are slow to adjust their ratings in response to new information.
+But this appears to be a business culture phenomenon for the agencies (which was present, as well, in the pre-1970s era when the rating agencies had an "investor pays" business model).
 As for the kind of over-optimism about the RMBS in this decade that subsequently created such serious problems, the rating agencies were far from alone in "drinking the Kool-Aid" that housing prices could only increase and that even subprime mortgages consequently would not have problems.
 It is far from clear that the proposed regulations would have curbed such herd behavior.
 Also, the incumbent rating agencies are quite aware of the damage to their reputations that have occurred and have announced measures -- including increased transparency and enhanced efforts to address potential conflicts -- to repair that damage.